 - Undergraduate track record and other scholastic achievements

-- Preparation in quantitative and biomedical subject areas
+- Preparation in quantitative and biomedical subject areas (see for example)

 - Proficiency with computation